codefresh-io/tevale/README.md

-# Expression Evaluator
+# tevale

-> A parser that accepts a set of named objects (with properties) and an expression, verifies syntax and evaluates the expression.
+> Tevale is the tiny evaluator of expressions, which accepts a set of variables (named objects with properties) and an expression, validates its syntax and evaluates the expression.

 Developed in [Codefresh](https://www.codefresh.io).

+Its goal is to allow the evaluations of expressions (in a variable context) so as to generate a boolean true/false result.
+It was designed to be embeded into scripts that contain various entities and require the evaluation of an expression to make a yes/no decision.

 ### Features